 2. Define your revenue model:

 The next step you need to make is identifying the way you will monetize it.
-It costs significantly to develop and market a mobile app.
+It costs significantly to build your own app and market it.

 So, you need to know how you will profit from it or at least how you will earn that money back.
 There are different revenue models to choose from.
 These include-